ENHANCE PRODUCTIVITY AND FUNCTIONALITY.

-Flexible working practices are gaining ground as organisations realize their positive impact on space efficiency, productivity and employee job satisfaction.
-Invariably there is an open-plan office layout at the heart of any scheme, often broken up and softened by the inclusion of soft seating and breakout areas.
+Flexible working is gaining ground as organisations realise it’s positive impact.
+Particularly in the post Covid world staff are expecting to be able to work at home more.
+This does, however, help with productivity and employee job satisfaction as well as space efficiency.
+Invariably there is an open-plan office layout at the heart of any office design scheme.
+Ideally though, broken up and softened by including quiet working areas and breakout areas.